MathieuTurcotte/node-backoff/README.md

-The last element in the arguments array should be a callback function that accepts as its first argument the usual error value and as its last argument the array of intermediary results produced by the wrapped function.
+The last element in the arguments array should be a callback function that accepts as its first argument the usual error value and as its last argument the array of intermediary results produced by the wrapped function (depending on the wrapped function's behavior, the last argument's position may change when an error is returned).

 This method shouldn't be called while a previous call is still in progress and doing so will result in an error being thrown.